heptarch/heptarch.github.io/drafts/demon.md

 melodious voice which, not hers, has yet always accompanied her---suggests to check the readings again.
 There is a small discrepancy from the Holborn interferometer.
-She does a quick calculation---guided by the voice---and finds the results are consistent with reversing one of the polarizations.
+She does a quick calculation and finds the results are consistent with reversing one of the polarizations.

 She knows the arrangement of reflectors better than the veins in her hand; a stray reflection is impossible.
 She pauses for a moment.
-Parsimony suggests that it is not a stray reflection, but a mirror in some "otherspace" she cannot see.
+Parsimony suggests that it is not a stray reflection, but a mirror, in some "otherspace" she cannot see.
 Ellen gathers her lamp, compass, and notepad, and tramps off into the tunnels to learn the precise bearings of the fourth dimension.